 Equipment in the playground can be laid out in an obstacle course which children navigate around.
 This could include fixed equipment like trim trails, or movable equipment like hurdles and tunnels.
 Trim trails can improve physical development as well as being a fun and exciting feature in the play area.

-These help to boost a range of skills including balance, muscle strength and coordination.
+These help to boost a range of gross motor skills including balance, muscle strength and coordination.
 The course can be altered to suit children’s different abilities and to help teachers measure development.